spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }
 ```

-With two separate code bases in different directories, I placed this script in a
+With two separate code bases in different directories, I placed a
+`mapConfigs.mjs` script in a
-new folder adjacent to them, named `tailwind-codemod`.
-Next, I created a new npm
+new folder `tailwind-codemod` directory adjacent to them.
+I then created a new npm
-package, installed jscodeshift, and created a `mapConfigs.mjs` file.
+package and installed jscodeshift.

 ```
 mkdir tailwind-codemod